sartography/SpiffWorkflow/doc/intro.rst

 We've already seen plain Start and End Events.
-BPMN also include the concepts of Intermediate Events (standalone events that may be generated/"Thrown" or handled/"Caught") as well as Boundary Events (which can only be caught).
+BPMN also include the concepts of Intermediate Events (standalone events that may be Throwing or Catching) as well as Boundary Events (which can only be Caught).

-All Start Events are inherently Catching Events (they can initiate a workflow if a particular event occurs) and all End Events are Throwing Events (they can convey the final state of a workflow or path through a workflow to other tasks or workflows).
+All Start Events are inherently Catching Events (a workflow can be initiated if a particular event occurs) and all End Events are Throwing Events (they can convey the final state of a workflow or path to other tasks and workflows).

 If an Intermediate Throwing Event is added to a flow, the event it represents will be generated and the flow will continue immediately.
 If an Intermediate Catching Event is added to a flow, the workflow will wait to catch the event it represents before advancing.

-A Boundary Event represents an event that may be caught while a particular task is being executed and comes in two types: Interrupting (in which case the task it is attached to will be cancelled if the event is received) or Non-Interrupting (in which case the task will continue).
-In both cases, flows may emanate from the boundary event, which will trigger those paths if the events occur while the task is being executed.
+A Boundary Event represents an event that may be caught only while a particular task is being executed and comes in two types: Interrupting (in which case the task it is attached to will be cancelled if the event is received) or Non-Interrupting (in which case the task will continue).
+In both cases, flows may emanate from the Boundary Event, which will trigger those paths if the events occur while the task is being executed.